 Please review the full eligibility criteria before making an application:

 You will need to supply evidence to support your application, therefore you may find it useful to have the following documentation to hand; bank statements detailing loss of income/ongoing financial costs, signed lease/rental agreements, business rates bill, insurance and/or evidence of other business related financial liabilities.

-The application closing date is Sunday 19th July 2020.
+Applications have now closed.
+The application closing date was Sunday 19th July 2020.
 Any applications after this date will not be considered.

 The Councils aim to assess all applications within 2-3 weeks of the closing date with all applications receiving notification of the decision.
 Please note, there is no appeals process for this grant and the decision of the Councils is final.

 Information and files submitted will be stored securely and only accessible to staff as part of processing your application.
 All documentation, including applications will be destroyed as and when the grants schemes become void.